We are long-term partners to local governments

 DFI was founded to solve the communication gap between local governments and private developers, and our team of private developers and local government experts allows us to translate between the public and private sectors.
 We replace mistrust, misunderstanding, and frustration with concrete deals that align public and private interests, maximize private investment, and minimize public risk.

 We empower local governments to be proactive.

 DFI’s most noticeable deliverables are physical: new and reused buildings.
 But our most valuable products may be the local governments that feel empowered, and capable, of controlling their own development destiny.
 Our process is guided by local public interests, and our objective is to deliver a project that meets those public interests.
 The first thing we do with a partner is define the local public interests by spending time in the community, researching, and asking hard questions of officials and representatives.
 By doing this, our partners are able to say—after years of reacting to developer proposals—“Here is what we want.”
 This changes everything.

 DFI’s team includes several private developers who are actively working on projects around the state.
 This gives us unique insight into what private developers and their investors are looking for in projects.
 Our team also includes architects and designers, and experts in the fields of development finance, law, planning, and public engagement.
 When we encounter new, complicated issues, we engage our colleagues at the School of Government, who are nationally-recognized thought leaders.

 We know North Carolina communities better than anyone.

-In addition to drawing on nearly 90 years of experience at the School of Government, DFI has worked in 85 communities across the state since our founding in 2011.
+In addition to drawing on nearly 90 years of experience at the School of Government, DFI has worked on hundreds of projects across the state since our founding in 2011.
 We’re sure we have not seen it all, but we’ve seen more than anyone else.
 And along the way, we’ve filled our rolodex with private developers who are eager to hear about our new projects.
 Our specialized experience helps us, and our local government partners, identify opportunities and anticipate unique challenges.